litoco/Docs/README.md

 # Summary

-This repository will contain all the documentations.
+This repository contains documentations on the tech that I work on.